shoppertrail/shoppertrail-uat-guide/README.md

    - Submission is recorded to your account (check **Dashboard**).
    - You should get more points for a logged in submission i.e. if Guest points were 7, then as a logged-in user you should get 10 points.

-   <strong>Screen should appear</strong> as below after form submission:
+   <strong>Screen should appear</strong> as below after form submission (Button says "Click to get started" though, not "Trail Drop Form"):

    <p align="center">
       <img src="./Logged_In_User_Complete.jpg" alt="Logged In User Complete">